kbase/narrative/docs/testing/writing-unit-tests.md

 ### Asynchrony

 The nature of modern Javascript is asynchronous code.
-Most of the interesting things will be interacting with either KBase services, or with the user, and so we don't want those to run synchronously and locking up the browser while processing.
+Most of the interesting things will be interacting with either KBase services, or with the user, and so we don't want those to run synchronously and lock up the browser while processing.

 Jasmine is capable of testing asynchronous code as well.
 There are 3 idioms that can be used.